 Starlink also needs a license to operate in each and every country that it wants to cover.

 Starlink is currently offered in over two dozen countries (including the United States, Canada, and Mexico).
-International travel roaming is now officially supported, but only in the same continent as the registered service address.
-You are also limited to 2 month duration of roaming or you must move your service there.
+International travel roaming is now officially supported at two different tiers of service.
+Starlink Mobile Regional allows you to roam outside your home country, but only in the same continent as the registered service address.
+Starlink Mobile Global allows you to roam to any country on any continent.
+On both services, you are also limited to 2 month duration of roaming in the same country for tax reasons or you may be asked your service there to that country.

 Being able to move your service address to another country though currently conflicts with other information that says you can't move your service address across international borders.